Amazing facts about Tea

 Tea

 Tea is one of the most popular and widely consumed beverages globally.
 Its rich history, diverse varieties, and numerous health benefits make it a fascinating subject.
-Here are some amazing and interesting facts about tea:
+Here are some amazing and interesting facts about Chai

 • Herbal “Teas”: While commonly referred to as “teas,” herbal infusions (like chamomile or peppermint) are technically not true teas because they do not come from the Camellia sinensis plant.
 They are called tisanes or herbal infusions.

-• Earl Grey Tea Legend: Earl Grey tea, flavored with oil of bergamot, is named after Charles Grey, a British Prime Minister in the 1830s.
+• Earl Grey Tea Legend: Earl Grey Chai, flavored with oil of bergamot, is named after Charles Grey, a British Prime Minister in the 1830s.
 Legend has it that the blend was created to mask the taste of minerals in the water at Howick Hall, Grey’s family estate.

-• Pu-erh Tea Aging: Pu-erh tea from China is known for its unique aging process.
+• Pu-erh Tea Aging: Pu-erh chai from China is known for its unique aging process.
 The tea is fermented and can improve with age, much like wine.
 Some Pu-erh teas are aged for several decades, and their value increases over time.

 Tea